George Burba: Research and career

 Burba is an expert on the in-situ measurement methods: an author of instrument surface heating concept, related equations known as “Burba corrections”, an inventor of two new types of gas analyzers known as “enclosed-path” and “semi-open-path”, a multi-method flux emissions station, and new methods for computing gas fluxes from the open-path high-speed laser-based analyzers, and from the multiple types of low-speed gas analyzers.
 He is an elected Senior Member of the National Academy of Inventors.

 After his PhD, Burba worked as a graduate faculty at the University of Nebraska–Lincoln and as a scientist at the LI-COR Biosciences.
 In 2016, he was appointed Global Fellow at Robert B. Daugherty Water for Food Global Institute.
 At LI-COR Biosciences, he was appointed to the position of Science Fellow in 2017, and to the position of Science & Strategy Fellow in 2019.
 The same year he was elected a Senior Member of the National Academy of Inventors.

 In 2022, Burba co-founded CarbonDew, a non-profit international Community of Practice that unites environmental technology experts from over 250 organizations to jointly help enhance environmental quality, boost economic output, and optimize the use of natural resources, through direct atmospheric measurements of carbon, GHG, water, and heat exchange in and out of the air.

 In 2023, he was inducted as a Full Member of SigmaXi, the Scientific Research Honor Society.
+In 2025, Burba was appointed by the National Academies of Sciences, Engineering, and Medicine to the Committee on the Assessment of the National Institute of Standards and Technology.
+In 2026, he was appointed by Nebraska Governor Jim Pillen to the NSF State Committee for the development of science and research infrastructure through the National Science Foundation and the National Institutes of Health.